Peter Levy (presenter): Personal life

 Levy lives in Victoria Dock, Hull; he says "Because it’s such a close community in Hull, you can't really step out without being spotted.
 It is a little bit like being in a goldfish bowl.
 I'm a pretty shy person when it comes down to it, so it did take some getting used to, but the people of Hull are incredibly warm and friendly so it’s not really a chore."
 He is very protective of his adopted home, and once said live on air that the man who wrote the book Crap Towns (a book that had Hull as one of the "crappest") was an idiot and everyone who had been to Hull knew it was a "lovely city".

 He regularly visits Cornwall, where his mother lives – it is here he indulges his love of bodyboarding and suggest he is "probably the oldest surfer in town."

+On 24 July 2024, Levy was presented with an honorary doctorate by Bishop Grosseteste University in Lincoln.